Namangoel1904/Being_Notified/README.md

 - 🏆 **Leaderboard**: Compete with other learners

-## Switch to Chat Bot Branch ti access ersonalised train Ollama chatBot
+## Switch to Chat Bot Branch to access personalised train Ollama chatBot

 ## Tech Stack